dokku/dokku/docs/development/plugin-triggers.md

 ### `tags-destroy`

-- Description: Allows you to run commands once a tag for an application image has been removed
+- Description: Allows you to run commands once a tag for an app image has been removed
 - Invoked by: `dokku tags:destroy`
 - Arguments: `$APP $IMAGE_TAG`
 - Example: